Mysterious cold case murder of upstate New York mother Cathy Krauseneck on ‘Dateline’ - NewsBreak

 (NBC) — Friday on “Dateline,” nearly 40 years after young wife and mother Cathy Krauseneck is found murdered with an axe in her upstate New York home, a new team of investigators joins the cold case to uncover the killer.

-Here is a preview of Andrea Canning’s report:Kidz Bop returning to the Ohio State Fair
+Here is a preview of Andrea Canning’s report:Chillicothe man indicted for murder

 A blanket of snow covered the ground that cold morning.
 February 19, 1982.
 Here on this quiet street called Del Rio Drive, winter temperatures hovered just above freezing.
 Windows were shut tight, furnaces turned up.